-Larry Nassar accuser tells disgraced doctor in court: 'I f----ing hate you'
+Larry Nassar accuser tells disgraced doctor in court: 'I f---ing hate you'

 Nassar, 54, pleaded guilty to assaulting seven people in the Lansing, Mich., area but the sentencing hearing has been open to anyone who said they were a victim.
 Nassar's accusers began making statements Jan.
 16.

-Judge Rosemarie Aquilina will sentence Nassar on Wednesday after hearing from a few more accusers.
-Under a plea deal, he faces a minimum of 25 to 40 years behind bars, although the actual punishment could be much higher.
-He already has been sentenced to 60 years in federal prison for child pornography crimes.
+Judge Rosemarie Aquilina sentenced Nassar Wednesday after hearing from a few more accusers.
+The disgraced doctor was sentenced to 40 to 175 years in prison.
+Nassar also has a 60-year prison sentence for child pornography crimes.

 The Associated Press contributed to this report.